rayct/useful-scripts/update-flatpaks-clean/README copy.md

 This setup is free to use and modify.
 No restrictions.

 ---

-This README now includes:
+This version is fully **ready for GitHub** — all sections flow cleanly:

-- ✅ Quick Install section (with `systemctl` commands)
+- Quick install
-- ✅ Full script/service/timer instructions
+- Step-by-step setup
+- Verification & troubleshooting
-- ✅ UK/GB timezone-aware 48-hour timer
+- UK timezone-aware automation
-- ✅ Manual alias and logs
-- ✅ Safety verification

-It’s fully ready for **GitHub or personal documentation**.
+Would you like me to generate a **short one-paragraph project description** (for your GitHub repository’s front page or meta description)?

 ---